gooddata/GoodData-CL/cli-distro/doc/CLI.md

 > `CreateProject`, `OpenProject` or `RetrieveProject`
 > in your script at some place before these commands.

-`RetrieveAllObjects(dir="...")` - retrieves all metadata objects (reports, dashboards, metrics) from the current project and stores it in a directory
+`RetrieveAllObjects(dir="...");` - retrieves all metadata objects (reports, dashboards, metrics) from the current project and stores it in a directory
 - dir - directory where the objects content (JSON) are going to be stored -

-`StoreAllObjects(dir="...", overwrite="...")` - copies all metadata (reports, dashboards, metrics) objects from the directory to the current project
+`StoreAllObjects(dir="...", overwrite="...");` - copies all metadata (reports, dashboards, metrics) objects from the directory to the current project
 - dir       - directory where the copied objects content (JSON) are stored
 - overwrite - if true overwrite the existing objects in the project (true | false)

-`RetrieveMetadataObject(id="...", file="...")` - retrieves a metadata object and stores it in a file
+`RetrieveMetadataObject(id="...", file="...");` - retrieves a metadata object and stores it in a file
 - id   - valid object id (integer number)
 - file - file where the object content (JSON) is going to be stored

-`StoreMetadataObject(file="...", id="...")` - stores a metadata object with a content (JSON) in file to the metadata server
+`StoreMetadataObject(file="...", id="...");` - stores a metadata object with a content (JSON) in file to the metadata server
 - file - file where the object content (JSON) is stored
 - id   - *(optional)* valid object id (integer number), if the id is specified, the object is going to be modified, if not, a new object is created

-`DropMetadataObject(id="...")` - drops the object with specified id from the project's metadata
+`DropMetadataObject(id="...");` - drops the object with specified id from the project's metadata
 - id - valid object id (integer number)
 -

-`Lock(path="...")` - prevents concurrent run of multiple instances sharing the same lock file.
+`Lock(path="...");` - prevents concurrent run of multiple instances sharing the same lock file.
 Lock files older than 1 hour are discarded.
 - path - path to a lock file
 -

-`MigrateDatasets(configFiles="...")` - migrates the project's datasets from CL 1.1.x to CL 1.2.x
+`MigrateDatasets(configFiles="...");` - migrates the project's datasets from CL 1.1.x to CL 1.2.x
 - configFiles - the comma separated list of ALL project's dataset's XML configuration files -